Santa Fe Drive Streetscape Design

 Our team knew the importance this space held to various users and leveraged community input to help guide the design process.
 We worked closely with area residents, businesses, the city and local artists to develop a truly community-led design centered around the philosophy of placemaking, a people-centered approach to designing public space that prioritizes health, happiness and wellbeing.
 The HDR team connected with the community through a variety of mediums, including hosting three pop-up events in art galleries during The First Friday Art Walks and holding several design charrettes with both stakeholders and the Santa Fe Business Improvement District.

 In addition, HDR showcased the preliminary design in August 2019 during the largest First Friday Art Walk of the year in order to engage and empower the community, test out early concepts and gain a better understanding of the specific corridor needs prior to final design and installation.

-Construction of the final design is set to begin in summer 2020, with an anticipated ribbon cutting during the First Friday Art Walk on Aug.
-7, 2020.
+Construction of the final design is set to begin in fall 2020.